Winter is coming, and it's time to start getting creative in the kitchen!...with family and friends..!

 Step 5: Combine the Dry Ingredients With the Wet Ingredients

-Mix sifted flour, almond meal, baking powder, cinnamon powder, nutmeg powder, and vanilla extract in another bowl.
+Mix sifted flour, almond meal, baking powder, cinnamon powder and vanilla extract in another bowl.
 Whisk the contents with the batter.
 Next, gently fold the apple pieces in and make sure they're evenly distributed.

 Step 6: Place the Cake in the Oven for Baking